 Introduction

-On the left-hand side, you’ll see projects you’re working on, as well as where you can create templates, review your usage data, and manage your billing and teams.
-You will also see any teams you belong to, and have the ability to create new teams if needed.
+On the left-hand side, you'll see your projects, templates, usage data, billing, and team management.
+You'll also see any teams you belong to, and have the ability to create new teams if needed.

-Click on an app to start editing it.
+Click on New Project to create a new app or click on an app to start editing it.

 Glide's user interface can be broken into three areas: